Connect Azure VPN gateways to multiple on-premises policy-based VPN devices using PowerShell

 Before you begin

 You can also install and run the Azure PowerShell cmdlets locally on your computer.
 PowerShell cmdlets are updated frequently.
-If you are not running the latest version, the values specified in the instructions may fail.
+If you have not installed the latest version, the values specified in the instructions may fail.
 To find the versions of Azure PowerShell installed on your computer, use the

-Make sure you have completed Part 3 of the Configure IPsec/IKE policy article for this section.
-The following example uses the same parameters and steps:
+This section shows you how to enable policy-based traffic selectors on a connection.
+Make sure you have completed Part 3 of the Configure IPsec/IKE policy article.
+The steps in this article use the same parameters.

 Step 1 - Create the virtual network, VPN gateway, and local network gateway